Click2Cloud/Azure-Migrate/migrate/wwi-ecomm-app.md

   <img src="../images/WWI-eCommerce/app-assessment-10.png">
 </kbd></p>

-4. Congratulations, your site has been successfully migrated!
+4. Your site has been successfully migrated!
 Click on **Go to your website**

 <kbd>
   <img src="../images/WWI-eCommerce/app-assessment-11.png">